itsmohiniii/NamasteJS/notes/season-1/lecture-09.md

     }
     ```

-* Block Scope: what all variables and functions we can access inside this block is known as Block Scope.
+* Block Scope: what all variables and functions we can access inside this block is known as scope of the block.

     ```js
     {